FMZOrganization/learngitandgithub-Tejaas886702844/Learning.md

-Hello Professor,

-I was familiar with GitHub as I have used it during my undergrad courses for projects and also during my internship as well
+I was familiar with GitHub, as I have used it in the past during my undergrad coureses for my projects and also during my internship.

-It was nice to get a little bit more practice with the commands as I had lost touch with them for quite some time now.

-Thanks, Tejaas Reddy
+It was nice getting back to the basics of GitHub and interacting with it using the command line.